throwrocks/throwrocks.github.io/fm-invoices/06-enable-auto-import.markdown

 package rocks.athrow.fm_invoices;
 ```

-Since you package name will probably be different, if you paste my package declaration your code will not compile.
+Since your package name will probably be different, if you paste my package declaration your code will not compile.

 #### Congratulations!